cristianoliveira/snipgpt/README.md

 Common usages:

-- CLIs: Looking for a snippet to use curl and send json data
+- CLIs: Looking for a snippet to use curl and send json data.
-- CSS: I know a given selector/property exists, but I forgot the syntax and arguments
 - BASH: Sometimes I like to create small bash scripts, but I forget every single time how to do simple things like check if a variable is empty or loop through lists, because of the bash's odd syntax.
+- CSS: I know a given selector/property exists, but I forgot the syntax and arguments.
-- BOILERPLATES: Sometimes I just need a quick boilerplate to start experimenting on something or just to get starting. (see examples below)
+- BOILERPLATES: Sometimes I just need a quick boilerplate to start experimenting on something or just to getting started. (see examples below)
-- ETC: Any case where I know what I want to do but the syntax is on the way :)
+- ETC: Any case where I know what I want to do but the syntax is on the way. :)

 ### Demo